 These would be really delicious chopped raw in a salad, provided the chop is small as they are pretty hot and spicy in their raw state.
 It is surprising what a difference cooking makes though, as after they are roasted they have a very mild garlic flavor.

-You can eat the entire spear, including the flower bulb at the top which is maybe the best part.
+Yes, you can eat the entire scape or spear, including the flower bulb at the top which is maybe the best part.
+You can eat them raw or cooked and serve them as an excellent side dish or blend them into pesto or other sauces.

 I have a garlic soup recipe that would taste wonderful with some roasted elephant-garlic spears included.